niolabs/docs/blocks_types_apis.rst

 Add API
 -------

 When n.io starts up, it discovers and adds all the block types in the project.
-If you want to add a new block to an already runnning n.io instance, you can do that with the Add API.
+If you want to add a new block to an already running n.io instance, you can do that with the Add API.
 Once the block code is added to the project directory, use the following request to load it into the running n.io instance:

 .. code-block:: bash